Audit Chamber of Armenia: History

-After independence, a state financial and economic system was required that was able to sustain the benefits to both state and society under the conditions of a liberal economy.
+Following Armenia's independence in 1991, a state financial and economic system was required that was able to sustain the benefits to both state and society under the conditions of a liberal economy.
 Meanwhile, it was necessary to create a new legislative field to determine the financial control principles and approaches.
-One such institution was the Control Chamber of Armenia National Assembly; a new system of state financial control.
+One such institution was the Control Chamber of the National Assembly of Armenia; a new system of state financial control.
 This external state control performing structure was founded on May 29, 1996.
 The founder president of Control Chamber was D.Sc., professor Ashot Tavadyan.
 A few main objectives of Control Chamber were to exercise comprehensive and professional control over the effective spending of state revenues and funds ensuring transparency of their usage.
 The next major function of the Control Chamber was the analyzes of presented reports.

 The Control Chamber of Armenia was formed by the National Assembly and was accountable to the country's legislative body.
 The Chamber was submitting to the National Assembly semiannual references, control progress reports, annual plans and reports of the Chamber's activities, thus making its study results public.
 The principles of the RA NA Control Chamber activity were those of independence, collegiality and publicity.
 It was performing its activities on its own, independently from the bodies of power being guided by the principles of the Lima declaration, as well as by those of INTOSAI (International Organization of Supreme Audit Institutions).
 Control Chamber's first steps were directed towards the determination of its structural-functional divisions, professional departments and fields of activity.
 According to the Charter approved by the National Assembly, State Budget, Privatisation and Denationalisation; Foreign Loans and Credits; the Comprehensive-Analytical and Informational-Methodological were operating within the Chamber of Control.
 Later with the amendments to the Charter, the number of Control Chamber departments was increased by one with the addition of the Department of Control Over Community Budgets.